What is Lean Six Sigma?

 The concept Lean Six Sigma was first used in a book titled ‘Leaning into Six Sigma: The Path to integration of Lean Enterprise and Six Sigma’.
 The book was written by Barbara Wheat and others and published in the early 2000s.
 The effective blending of Lean and Six Sigma gives a synergized concept called Lean Six Sigma.
 Today, most organizations around the world are adopting and implementing Lean Six Sigma.

 Unlike other certifications, the Lean Six Sigma certification is not centrally coordinated.
 To this end, different bodies offer certifications at different levels e.g. yellow belt, green belt, black belt, etc. To prove your knowledge and experience in quality management, you must sit and pass an exam with any of the certification bodies.
 Some of the popular bodies are Lean Six Sigma Academy (LSSA), International Association for Six Sigma Certification (IASSC) and American Society for Quality (ASQ).

-Benefits of Lean Six Sigma to individuals and organisations
+Benefits of Lean Six Sigma to individuals and organizations

 With a rapidly growing need for certified professionals, it is no surprise that certified professionals significantly increase their earning potential and marketability.
-When an organisation adopts and implements the framework, it shows a mark of commitment to global best practices.
-In addition, the organisation can leverage the framework to meet customers’ expectation and satisfy stakeholders’ needs.
+When an organization adopts and implements the framework, it shows a mark of commitment to global best practices.
+In addition, the organization can leverage the framework to meet customers’ expectation and satisfy stakeholders’ needs.